 - Be mindful of out-of-pocket costs.
 When you’re browsing, you’ll see that below the amount you are quoted, it says “applies to child essential health benefits only”.
 In other words, that price is only applicable to those who are 19 years of age or younger; if you are older than 19, you will need to select the “plan brochure” in order to find out what the cost will be to you.
 You will likely notice that a lot of the dental plants that are offered under the Affordable Care Act do not feature a maximum out-of-pocket expense, so things can become pretty expensive.

 - Thoroughly investigate your options before you enroll in a dental plan.
 Having a firm understanding of the plan you are considering – including what it covers and what it doesn’t – is crucial.
-Many people are surprised to learn that Obamacare plans do not include major dental services that adults require, such as tooth replacements, including bridges, dentures, and crowns.
+Many people are surprised to learn that Obamacare plans do not include major dental services that adults require, such as wisdom teeth removal, tooth replacements, including bridges, dentures, and crowns.
 If that’s the case, you might be better off purchasing a plan outside of the Marketplace, as it will likely cover more dental services; while the cost might seem higher, in the long run, it could actually save you money.

 Summing It Up